apache/nuttx/README.txt

       included in the build and what is not.
 This file is also used to generate a C configuration header at include/nuttx/config.h.

-        Copy other, environment-specific files to{TOPDIR
+        Copy other, environment-specific files to{TOPDIR}

       This might include files like .gdbinit or IDE configuration files like .project or .cproject.